 All but one of my children live here, as do my three grandchildren (all West Aussies).
-I’m engaged to Ann, who comes from Germany and her mum, Brigitte, is now very definitely one of the family.
-I love machinery, own a classic car, plus a wonderful, mad non politically correct late model Aussie V8 and a cruiser motorbike, not to mention spending many years at the wheel of trucks, road trains, tourist coaches, cars and motorbikes.
+I’m married to Ann, who comes from Germany (her mum, Brigitte), is now very definitely one of the family.
+I love machinery and own a classic car, not to mention spending many years at the wheel of trucks, road trains, tourist coaches, cars and motorbikes.

 To pay for it all, I’ve been doing FIFO roadtrain driving in the Goldfields, the Pilbara and the Kimberley.
 I still take on marketing consultancy work and when requested, lecture on arts marketing at WAAPA.
 I also occasionally work as a freelance photo journalist.

 Sport?
 As mentioned, a Rugby Union fan and an ex player and also a great fan of motor sport – V8 Supercars, Superbikes and Formula One.
 Music?
-Almost everything, from Beethoven, through to Cold Chisel, but I should probably confess to being a long-term Leonard Cohen fan – Ann and I have just seen two of his concerts – one in Dublin and the other in Berlin.
-You may not know who he is, but I’ll bet you love his song “Hallelujah.”
-At 79, still playing to adoring audiences all over the world, he’s also a great example of what older people can offer the world and their community.
+Almost everything, from Beethoven, through to Cold Chisel, but I should probably confess to being a long-term Leonard Cohen fan – Ann and I managed to see four of his concerts together – one in Dublin, one in Berlin and two in Perth, before he stopped touring, finally passing away in 2016.
+In his final years, he was a great example of what older people offer the world and their community.

 The future?
 After the recent spectacular political failure (won’t try that again … probably!), it’s back to the good life – driving road trains (to keep the wolf from the door and pay for overseas trips).
 There’s a lot of Oz Ann hasn’t seen and a lot of the world I still haven’t seen, not to mention family and friends in Aotearoa.
 Then there are tales to write, moments to catch with the cameras, jobs to do, wine to drink and friends to break bread with.